LouZhou1/LouZhou1.github.io/_posts/2023-12-16-field-dimension.md

 ---
-title: "How Field Dimension affect the Directness of a Soccer Team?"
+title: "How Does Field Dimension affect the Directness of a Soccer Team?"
 date: 2023-12-16
 layout: post
 ---